Here are some keywords I’ve come across when studying information security topics.

 thc-hydra

 It worked well for fuzzing basic SMB and HTTP.
-For better SMB support, it needs
+For better SMB support, you need

 module.

-Unfortunately, it does not work well with HTTP forms that require submitting a hidden field such as a CSRF token, and can only send cookies next to the actual POST form submit.
+It doesn’t work well with HTTP forms that require submitting a hidden field such as a CSRF token.
+It can only send cookies received before.

 Links:

-This works well for brute-forcing HTML forms that require CSRF tokens to be submitted as well.
-There is a flag to instruct it to fetch a separate page and grep for a field inside, for example a field like the following:
+This works well for brute-forcing HTML forms that require you to submit a CSRF token.
+You can use a flag to instruct it to fetch a separate page and then read out a field from the response.
+For example, you may get a response like the following:

 <input type="hidden" name="csrf-token" value="foobar" />